shravan2453/DukeEatz/SETUP.md

 DB_NAME=dukeeatz
 ```

+**Notes:**
-**Note:** Replace `your_postgres_password` with your actual PostgreSQL password.
-If you don't have a password set, you can leave it empty or use your system username.
+- Replace `your_postgres_password` with your actual PostgreSQL password
+- If you don't have a password set, you can leave `DB_PASSWORD` empty
+- If your PostgreSQL user is different (e.g., your system username), update `DB_USER` accordingly
+- On macOS with Homebrew PostgreSQL, the default user is often your system username with no password

-## Step 4: Install Frontend Dependencies
+### Step 4: Install Frontend Dependencies

 ```bash
 # Make sure you're in the project root directory
 npm install
 ```

-## Step 5: Start the Application
+### Step 5: Start the Application

-### Option A: Start Both Backend and Frontend Together (Recommended)
+#### Option A: Start Both Backend and Frontend Together (Recommended)

 ```bash
 npm run dev